Hello and welcome to Class 1!

 We are the youngest class in school and we are made up of EYFS, Year 1 and Year 2 children.
-Miss Kitchen and Mr Leeman are our class teachers and we have Mrs Walsh as our teaching assistant.
+Miss Kitchen is our class teacher and we have Mrs Walsh as our teaching assistant.

 - Spellings are sent home weekly, the children will receive new spellings every Wednesday and will be tested the following Wednesday.